jldec/cloudflare-pages-test/markdown/using-gitpod-to-create-a-pr.md

 ## PR for the Gitpod website

 Here's how I created a PR for the [Gitpod website](https://www.gitpod.io/) in just a few minutes.
-This website was built using [Sveltekit](https://kit.svelte.dev/) to generate static pages hosted by Netlify.

 Starting from the [issue](https://github.com/gitpod-io/website/issues/1139), I opened a new workspace in Gitpod by prefixing the GitHub url like so: `https://gitpod.io/#https://github.com/gitpod-io/website/issues/1139`.